Paco Lopez (jockey): Career highlights

 Lopez began his horse racing career in Mexico, riding on bush tracks.
 After racing on unregulated tracks in Mexico for some time, he moved to and began riding in Florida in 2007, becoming known in the United States for his aggressive style of racing.
 In 2008, Lopez won the Eclipse Award for Outstanding Apprentice Jockey, and in 2014, he won his first Grade 1 race (Graded Stakes Race) on the horse Itsmyluckyday at Saratoga.
 In 2018 he got his first Breeders' Cup win when he rode Roy H to victory in the Breeders' Cup Sprint.

 Lopez has won 7 Monmouth Park riding titles that ties for second most ever by any jockey at Monmouth Park.
 In 2021 Lopez is off to a great start winning 55 races and is 4th in jockey standing at Gulfstream Park Championship meet.
 His best race was the 2021 Pegasus World Cup Turf where he finished second with Largent.

-In 2012, Lopez’s house was destroyed by a Tornado the size of Texas (tornado size is in question).